A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Unsupervised Learning

 It seems likely that success with this task would smooth the path for success with the tasks described next.

-\subsection{The unsupervised learning of non-syntactic kinds of knowledge}
+\subsection{The Unsupervised Learning of Non-Syntactic Kinds of Knowledge}

-A key idea in the SP theory as it is now, which is a working hypothesis in the SP programme of research, is that one set of principles applies across the representation and processing of diverse kinds of knowledge, where ``processing'' includes unsupervised learning \cite[Section III]{sp_big_data}.
+A key idea in the SP programme of research is that one set of principles applies across the representation and processing of diverse kinds of knowledge.

+This idea, which was originally a working hypothesis motivated by Ockham's Razor, is now backed by substance in the form of the concept of SP-multiple-alignment and its versatility in support of diverse aspects of intelligence and its versatility in the representation of diverse forms of knowledge (\ref{sp_distinctive_features_advantages_appendix}).
+In general, the SP System has potential to be {\em a universal framework for the representation and processing of diverse kinds of knowledge} (UFK) \cite[Section III]{sp_big_data}.

-Hence, we anticipate that if we can find good solutions for the unsupervised learning of syntax, it is likely that, with or without some further development, they would generalise to the learning of non-syntactic, semantic structures.
-With the learning of visual structures, it would be necessary for there to be a robust solution to the previously-mentioned problem of finding good full and partial matches between 2D patterns (Section \ref{introduction_of_2d_patterns_section}).
+Hence, it is anticipated that if good solutions can be found for the unsupervised learning of syntax, it is likely that, with or without some further development, they would generalise to the learning of non-syntactic, semantic structures.

+With the learning of visual structures, it would be necessary for there to be a robust solution to the previously-mentioned problem of finding good full and partial matches between 2D SP-patterns (Section \ref{introduction_of_2d_patterns_section}).

-\subsection{Learning syntactic/semantic structures}
+\subsection{Learning Syntactic/Semantic Structures}

 A prominent feature of the environment in which most young children learn their first language or languages is that, very often, they can hear the speech of adults or older children at the same time as they can see or hear what people are talking about: ``Lunch is on the table'', ``Here's our bus coming'', and so on.